DFE-Digital/sdd-design-history/app/posts/apply_to_become/2022-03-02-PageTitles.md

 date: 2022-03-02
 ---

-Good page titles help with orientation and can be really useful for users of adaptive technology.
+Brilliant page titles help with orientation and can be really useful for users of adaptive technology.

 Every page we create should have a 'title tag' within its code.